roeger/icaps25.github.io/content/organization/paper_classification_system.md

 Scheduling" category will be flagged automatically for **desk rejection**.

 ### Humans and AI
- -  HAI: Human-Aware planning and behavior prediction
+ -  HAI: Human-aware planning and behavior prediction
  -  HAI: Planning and decision support for human-machine teams
 ### Knowledge Representation and Reasoning
  -  KRR: Reasoning about actions